-message_type A string that represents the type of the message, used for selecting colors channel_id The id of the channel the message is sent to.
+message_type A string that represents the type of the message, used for selecting colors message The message to be sent channel_id The id of the channel the message is sent to.
 Use channel name here only when sending to a public channel or to the home channel of the webhook.